AppGambitStudio/serverless-docs/README.md

 ServerlessDocs is a Serverless Document Management System I created to showcase the usage of different AWS Services like Cognito, S3, Lambda, API Gateway, etc.

 # Docs
-Please refer to the full documentation [here](https://dhaval-b-nagar.gitbook.io/serverless-cognito-s3).
+[Still work in progress] Please refer to the full documentation [here](https://dhaval-b-nagar.gitbook.io/serverless-cognito-s3).

+# AWS Services used
+- Amazon Cognito (User Pool and Identity Pool)
+- AWS Lambda (For Cognito Hooks)
+- Amazon S3 (To Host the Frontend and Store Files)
+- Amazon Pinpoint (To send outbound emails)
+- AWS API Gateway (For Google Sign-In Tokens)
+- AWS IAM (Roles, Permissions, etc)

 # Caveats
-- MFA is by default enabled
+- MFA is by enabled by default, will ask to configure after the first login.
-- Google SignIn is optional and by default disabled
+- Google Sign-In is optional and by default disabled.
+Will provide more detail in the docs.
-- Frontend needs to be manually pushed with `npm run deploy` command
+- Front-end needs to be manually pushed with `npm run deploy` command.
+Reminder, front-end is still a vanilla JS.
-- Some UI glitches :)
+- Some UI glitches :) as expected.
+- Documentation is still work in progress.

 # Deployment
-We have put two deployment setup, 1) Serverless Framework and 2) SAM.
-Serverless framework is already pushed in the repo and SAM will be pushed in sometime.
+The app currently has two deployment setups, 1) Serverless Framework and 2) SAM.
+The serverless framework is already pushed in the repo and SAM will be pushed soon.

 ## ServerlessDocs Backend - Serverless Framework
 `serverless-docs-backend` folder contains the Serverless backend code and configurations.